 ‘Consumption’ is the metric being predicted in the hot gym example, so in your case that would be replaced by acceleration or velocity or something – but you don’t actually need the ‘Predictor’ object at all for anomaly detection!

 You can get the anomaly score and thus anomaly likelihood right from the TM object.
 The classifier you have (‘Predictor’ object) is only needed to get prediction output in the raw data unit of measurement – but that isn’t actually used for anomaly detection with HTM, since its based on anomaly scores.

 So basically you can just skip the ‘Predictor’, and just get anomaly score from the TM.
-You can do this by getting the predicted active cells from TM, and comparing how many predicted active compared to total active.
+You can do this by comparing the predicted active cells from TM to the total active cells.
 The proportion of active cells which were NOT predicted is the anomaly score.